symdesign/wakkle/README.md

 # wakkle
-Wakkl is a JavaScript library for multi-sensory three-dimensional photographs.
+Wakkle is a JavaScript library for multi-sensory three-dimensional photographs.
 For more background information to the project or to find out how to contribute, please read the Wiki.

 ![schultheiss_lpgd-02_720](https://user-images.githubusercontent.com/9745432/36749241-79fece72-1bfa-11e8-8f70-9743132d264d.gif)